 Grace Millane: Our right to safe exploration

-Across media platforms in the previous week, the news of 22-year-old University of Lincoln Graduate, Grace Millane, tragically having been murdered during her bag packing in New Zealand, has hit the hearts of many people, especially those who knew her.
+The story of how 22-year-old University of Lincoln Graduate, Grace Millane, was tragically murdered during her bag packing in New Zealand, has hit the hearts of many people, especially those who knew her.

 The reason this feature is so important right now is that of the responses following the news of Grace’s story.

 We are in an age where more and more young people are packing up and taking off to explore the world—often alone.
 The unfortunate side effect of this is, of course, the fact that being alone in an unfamiliar place can have its dangers.
 Then again, familiar territory can hold just as much.

 All over social media, the question has been asked time and time again, “Why was she travelling alone?”.
 Many have responded also responded with “why not?”.
 I think the BBC’s interview with travel blogger and bag packer Clair Sturzaker really sums this up well.

 She said: “It's absolutely awful what happened to Grace—but travelling alone had nothing to do with it.
 People always ask about what clothes the woman was wearing at the time, where they went, whether she walked down an alley on her own.
 But why are they to blame?”.

 The same rhetoric of interrogating the victim seems to still be prevalent here, especially with the safety net of social media to hide behind.
 What about the culprit though?
 Why is it such a common theme to justify them, to give them a reason to do what they do?